 So you already know what’s coming when you pick the book.

-Also, you can remember key ideas from books better.
+Also, you can remember critical ideas from books better.

 Book summaries help you reduce clutter.

-Please note that there are more than 75+ book summaries here on lots of topics like mindset, productivity, motivation, spirituality, marketing, etc.
+Please note that there are more than 75+ book summaries on many topics like mindset, productivity, motivation, spirituality, marketing, etc.